JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 be locked up until the timelock date passes.
 Only mixdepth zero can have fidelity bonds in it.

-This example creates an address which locks any coins sent to it until April 2020.
+This example creates an address which locks any coins sent to it until January 2025.

-    (jmvenv) $ python3 wallet-tool.py testfidelity.jmdat gettimelockaddress 2020-4
+    (jmvenv) $ python3 wallet-tool.py testfidelity.jmdat gettimelockaddress 2025-1
     Enter wallet decryption passphrase:
-    path = m/49'/1'/0'/2/3:1585699200
+    path = m/84'/1'/0'/2/0:1748736000
-    Coins sent to this address will be not be spendable until April 2020.
-Full date: 2020-04-01 00:00:00 bcrt1qrc2qu3m2l2spayu5kr0k0rnn9xgjz46zsxmruh87a3h3f5zmnkaqlfx7v5
+    Coins sent to this address will be not be spendable until June 2025.
+Full date: 2025-06-01 00:00:00 bcrt1qvcjcggpcw2rzk4sks94r3nxj5xhgkqm4p9h54c7mtr695se27efqqxnu0k

 If coins are sent to these addresses they will appear in the usual `wallet-tool.py`
 display: